In-patient luxury rehab center in Thailand

 In order to set reasonable expectations and goals, it’s important to make sure they are realistic and measurable.
 Divide bigger goals and expectations into smaller, easy-to-achieve milestones.
 Each time one milestone is completed, the motivation to conquer the next one increases.

 The main obstacle is the poor definition of expectations and goals.
-They shouldn’t be vague.
+They must not be vague.
 Make sure they are precise and clearly defined.

 Setting goals is an easier strategy than others on this list, primarily because everyone has at least one goal in life.
 The point here is to go one step further and make sure it’s realistic and truly enriches a person’s life.